First search for light fermionic dark matter absorption on electrons using germanium detector in CDEX-10 experiment

+where $\text{Erf}$ is the error function. $\sigma_i$ is the uncorrelated uncertainties in the $i$th energy bin. $\vec{v}$ and $\vec{u}$ are the nuisance parameters for combined efficiency and radioactive isotope intensities, separately.
+The nuisance parameters $\vec{v}$ and $\vec{u}$ are summarized in Table~\ref{table2}. $\mathbf{Q}$ is the covariance matrix of nuisance parameters.

-The DM signal is fitted using the minimum-$\chi^2$ method~\cite{CDEX_chi2} for a given DM mass $m_\chi$.
-An example of best fit of $m_\chi$ = 12 keV/$c^2$ is illustrated in Fig.~\ref{fig_inte_fit}.
-Since no significant DM signals over the background are observed, an upper limit with 90\% confidence level (C.L.) is derived using the Feldman--Cousins method~\cite{FC_Method}.
+The DM signal is fitted using the minimum-$\chi^2$ method~\cite{chisquare} for a given DM mass $m_\chi$ with the experiment data corresponding to the energy range from 0.16 keVee to 2.16 keVee.
+An example of best fit of $m_\chi$ = 12 keV/$c^2$ in the vector interaction case is illustrated in Fig.~\ref{fig_inte_fit}.
+Since no significant DM signals over the background are observed, an upper limit with 90\% confidence level (CL) is derived using the Feldman-Cousins method~\cite{FC_Method}.
 Figure~\ref{fig_limits} (a) and (b) shows the exclusion results of vector and axial-vector operators, respectively.
-The upper limit on the cross section is set to be $\rm 5.5\times10^{-46}~cm^2$ for vector interaction, and $\rm 1.8\times10^{-46}~cm^2$ for axial-vector interaction at DM mass of 5 keV/$c^2$.
+We use natural units when reporting cross section results.
+The upper limit on the cross section is set to be $\rm 6.8\times10^{-46}~cm^2$ for vector interaction, and $\rm 2.3\times10^{-46}~cm^2$ for axial-vector interaction at DM mass of 5 keV/$c^2$.
+For the keV-scale electron-absorption processes studied here, the typical momentum transfer is $\mathcal{O}\rm(keV)$.
+As long as the mediator mass much larger than momentum transfer, the interaction is reliably described by the dimension-6 EFT operator, where, e.g., mediator mass is $\mathcal{O} \rm(MeV)$.
+This condition is easily satisfied in the dark-photon UV completion, and the EFT framework remains valid for our analysis.